odradev/awesome-zero-knowledge/README.md

 * [Why is there a need to construct ZKEVM?](https://rootzlab.medium.com/why-is-there-a-need-to-construct-zkevm-part-1-zk-circuit-compilation-eb578c4c9150) - article by Jeremy from Rootz Labs from June 2023.
 * [zkSaaS: Zero-Knowledge SNARKs as a Service](https://eprint.iacr.org/2023/905.pdf) - academic text by Sanjam Garg, Aarushi Goel, Abhishek Jain, Guru-Vamsi Policharla and Sruthi Sekar from June 2023.
 * [Fighting AI-generated Audio with Attested Microphones and ZK-SNARKs: the Attested Audio Experiment](https://medium.com/@danieldkang/fighting-ai-generated-audio-with-attested-microphones-and-zk-snarks-the-attested-audio-experiment-d6ea0fc296ac) - article by Daniel Kang, Kobi Gurkan, and Anna Rose from June 2023.
+* [Private Neural Network using Zero-Knowledge Proofs during Inference](https://medium.com/@tanogedler/private-neural-network-using-zero-knowledge-proofs-during-inference-1601e444be77/) - article by José Angel Contreras from June 2023.
+* [A Hackers Guide to Layer 2: Zero Merkle Trees from Scratch](https://medium.com/@carterfeldman/a-hackers-guide-to-layer-2-zero-merkle-trees-from-scratch-d612ea846016) - article by Carter Feldman from June 2023.
+* [Nova based folding of verifiable AI(ZKML) circuits](https://medium.com/@rishotics/nova-based-folding-of-verifiable-ai-zkml-circuits-fdfdfd508736) - article by Rishabh Gupta from June 2023.
+* [How Zero-knowledge Proofs will be Empowered by Bitcoin](https://hackernoon.com/how-zero-knowledge-proofs-will-be-empowered-by-bitcoin) - article by Bing Ventures from June 2023.
+* [Exploring Developer Experience on ZKRUs: An In-Depth Analysis](https://hackernoon.com/exploring-developer-experience-on-zkrus-an-in-depth-analysis) - article by Glaze from June 2023.
+* [VSS from Distributed ZK Proofs and Applications](https://eprint.iacr.org/2023/992.pdf) - academic text by Shahla Atapoor, Karim Baghery, Daniele Cozzo and Robi Pedersen from June 2023.
+* [Publicly Verifiable Zero-Knowledge and Post-Quantum Signatures From VOLE-in-the-Head](https://eprint.iacr.org/2023/996.pdf) - academic text by Carsten Baum, Lennart Braun, Cyprien Delpech de Saint Guilhem, Michael Klooß, Emmanuela Orsini, Lawrence Roy and Peter Scholl from June 2023.
+* [The Power of Zero-Knowledge Proofs in Blockchain-based Voting System](https://cryptotvplus.com/2023/06/the-power-of-zero-knowledge-proofs-in-blockchain-based-voting-system/) - article by Marvelous Akpere from June 2023.
+* [Decentralized Proving, Proof Markets, and ZK Infrastructure](https://figmentcapital.medium.com/decentralized-proving-proof-markets-and-zk-infrastructure-f4cce2c58596) - article by Figment Capital from June 2023.
+* [Zero-Knowledge proofs for Blockchain scalling (pt.
+1)](https://medium.com/@ruslangm/zero-knowledge-proofs-for-blockchain-scalling-pt-1-d4f9948e2270) - article by Ruslan Gilemzyanov from June 2023.
+* [Zero Knowledge Proofs: Empowering the Future of Data Privacy and Scalable Infrastructure, Part 1](https://medium.com/@syedarmani/zero-knowledge-proofs-empowering-the-future-of-data-privacy-and-scalable-infrastructure-part-1-87ee6ed7ed36) - article by Syed Armani from July 2023.
+* [A pessimistic future for optimistic rollups](https://medium.com/@carterfeldman/a-pessimistic-future-for-optimistic-rollups-72a781165da7) - article by Carter Feldman from July 2023.
+* [The zero-knowledge attack of the year might just have happened, or how Nova got broken](https://www.zksecurity.xyz/blog/posts/nova-attack/) - article by David Wong from July 2023.
+* [Implementation and performance of a RLWE-based commitment scheme and ZKPoK for its linear and multiplicative relations](https://eprint.iacr.org/2023/1026.pdf) - academic text by Ramiro Martínez, Paz Morillo and Sergi Rovira from July 2023.
+* [Hash Functions Monolith for ZK Applications: May the Speed of SHA-3 be With You](https://eprint.iacr.org/2023/1025.pdf) - academic text by Lorenzo Grassi, Dmitry Khovratovich, Reinhard Lüftenegger, Christian Rechberger, Markus Schofnegger and Roman Walch from July 2023.
+* [Automated Analysis of Halo2 Circuits](https://eprint.iacr.org/2023/1051.pdf) - academic text by Fatemeh Heidari Soureshjani, Mathias Hall-Andersen, MohammadMahdi Jahanara, Jeffrey Kam, Jan Gorzny, Mohsen Ahmadvand from July 2023.
+* [Guide on guides on Zero-knowledge proofs](https://medium.com/@grehovodovbo/guide-to-understanding-guides-on-zero-knowledge-proofs-9ec4e8c4dff2) - article by Bogdan Grehovodov from July 2023.
+* [LinkG16 and Its Role in zk-creds](https://medium.com/@gweiworld/linkg16-and-its-role-in-zk-creds-a5d7daab5e2b) - article by John Reynolds from July 2023.
+* [Fiat-Shamir Security of FRI and Related SNARKs](https://eprint.iacr.org/2023/1071.pdf) - academic text by lexander R. Block1, Albert Garreta, Jonathan Katz, Justin Thaler, Pratyush Ranjan Tiwari and Michał Zając from July 2023.
+* [Converting Algebraic Circuits to R1CS (Rank One Constraint System)](https://www.rareskills.io/post/rank-1-constraint-system) - article by Jeffrey Scholz from July 2023.
+* [Cross-chain communication exploration – rollups’ vision](https://taiko.mirror.xyz/ryYEi4gAeOWwyERqYTs7CPbNEOYXaEeiMEui6gdlnyg) - article by Lisa A from July 2023.
+* [17 misconceptions about SNARKs (and why they hold us back)](https://a16zcrypto.com/posts/article/17-misconceptions-about-snarks/) - article by Justin Thaler from July 2023.
+* [Cycles of curves: what are they and do we need them?](https://blog.icme.io/can-we-avoid-cycles-of-curves/) - article ny Wyatt Benno from July 2023.
+* [Moving the Real World to web3 With zk-Oracle](https://medium.com/@talhauns96/moving-the-real-world-to-web3-with-zk-oracle-675517bdbcfb) - article by talhauns96 from July 2023.
+* [Zero-Knowledge Proofs Unveiled: From Theory to Practice with Aleo.
+Chapter 1](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-1d29d51a6543), [Chapter 2](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-2259d36f9f8a), [Chapter 3](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-6d12f98d5832), [Chapter 4](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-31f950e9cbf9), [Chapter 5](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-62167f1e563f), [Chapter 6](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-5d803ac90c0d) and [Chapter 7](https://web3illy.medium.com/zero-knowledge-proofs-unveiled-from-theory-to-practice-with-aleo-fc263603598b) - series of articles by Illy’s Web3 blog from June and July 2023.
+* [Uncover the mystery of ZKML — Part 1](https://rootzlab.medium.com/uncover-the-mystery-of-zkml-part-1-the-basics-ad846d6c6b5e) and [Part 2](https://medium.com/@rootzlab/zkml-part-2-how-zkml-fit-into-theaigc-ownership-issues-4d284272de68) - series of articles by Rootz Lab from June and July 2023.

 ### Projects
 Projects that are using ZK-technology.